Healthcare in Ghana: National Health Insurance

 The current NHIS operates under the one-time premium policy, where people make one payment for a lifetime of healthcare.
 The one-time premium policy was used as a way to increase access to healthcare services to those “outside formal sector employment”, allowing taxi drivers, street vendors, etc. to benefit from the NHIS.
 The one-time payment plan has been unable to fully fund health services for all citizens.
 These services may have to funded by tax revenue.
 In addition, the actual act of collecting premiums from the informal employment sector can be costly and there has been allegations of fraud on the part of the official collectors.
 Those in the informal sector, who do not have the means to pay the one-time premium are essentially locked out of the NHIS benefits if they cannot get access to premium exemptions.
 Due to the unevenly spread benefits, the poor benefit less from the system.

+Although enrolment is mandatory, in practice it is voluntary, with population coverage at 36% in 2018 and 51% in 2021.
+A 2017 survey revealed that health insurance paid out only 16.7% of the medical expenses of the ill or injured across the country.
+Healthcare facilities prefer patients who pay for treatment in cash rather than paying by national health insurance.
+The program does not appear to reduce out-of-pocket payments for subscribers.

+In 2024, the Finance Minister, Dr Mohammed Amin Adam, announced that the Government had ”connected 193 health facilities, including 49 polyclinics, to its new e-health system,” thereby “enhancing access to patient data at the point of care, claims management, and real-time bio-surveillance data.”